Size: 5.8 x 3.4 x 2.9 inches

 Speakers: 1 x 1.7-inch, 4 Watt

 The Amazon Echo Show 5 (2nd Gen) is as cute, compact and capable as its popular predecessor.
-But it’s arrived in a more saturated smart clock market than the version that came out two years ago.
+But it’s arrived in a more saturated smart clock market, with more of the best smart displays to compete with than ever.

 Now, the $84.99 Echo Show 5 is rivaled by the Google Nest Hub (2nd Gen), as well as an in-brand alternative and one of best smart home devices, the Amazon Echo Dot with Clock.
 The new Echo Show 5 is cheaper than Google’s latest smart display and has a real screen — unlike the Echo Dot with Clock — but it can’t track your sleep nor does it have a 3.5-mm audio line out.